BestBuyAPIs/api-documentation/source/includes/products/_availability-and-delivery.md

 Attribute | Description
 --------- | -----------
-**freeShipping** | Identifies if a product qualifies for free shipping **shippingCost** | Provides product's lowest shipping costs **shippingWeight** | Identifies product's shipping weight (pounds) **shippingLevelsOfService** | An array of shipping options
+**freeShipping** | Identifies if a product qualifies for free shipping **freeShippingEligible** | Identifies if a product is currently eligible to receive free shipping from an existing offer **shippingCost** | Provides product's lowest shipping costs **shippingWeight** | Identifies product's shipping weight (pounds) **shippingLevelsOfService** | An array of shipping options